mecid/mecid.github.io/_posts/2020-11-24-commands-in-swiftui.md

 ```

 #### Conclusion
-This week, we learned about another new declarative API that SwiftUI provides us to build your macOS app's main menu.
+This week, we learned about another new declarative API that SwiftUI provides to build your macOS app's main menu.
 I hope you enjoy this declarative API that allows us to maintain a single codebase for different platforms.
 Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this article.
 Thanks for reading, and see you next week!